 - Medications can alter the pH of your dog’s urine and potentially increase the concentrations of urine and waste.
 If you notice any changes, talk to your veterinarian about the medication’s negative effects.

 - Urinary tract infections, or UTIs, are frequent in dogs.
-UTIs can affect both male and female dogs, but female dogs are more susceptible.
+UTIs can affect male and female dogs, but female dogs are more susceptible.
 If there is a change in odor, bloody or murky urine, an increase in odor, or an increase in frequency and/or straining, call your doctor.
 If you suspect something strange, make an appointment with your veterinarian.

 Eliminating backyard dog urine odor